 Some heat with fat and acid will showcase their talents.
 The truffle’s volatile organic compounds are fat soluble, so pairing truffles with ingredient that are high in natural fats is a perfect match: butter, cream, animal fat, eggs.
 They’re versatile too – while savoury dishes are better known, truffle ice cream is to die for!

 Truffle will elevate a dish to new heights.
-Shaving, grating or slicing maximises the surface exposure to accompanying ingredients – so a truffle shaver is the truffle chef’s best friend.
+Shaving, grating or slicing maximises the surface exposure to accompanying ingredients – so a truffle shaver or microplane are the truffle chef’s best friend because they maximise the surface area contact between the truffle and your ingredients.
 Different dishes will require different techniques depending on the flavour combinations and finished presentation you’re looking for.

 Truffles pair well with so many different foods; winter root vegetables, grilled, roasted and preserved meats, eggs, cheese, butter, risotto, pasta and most seafood.